 - tricks for getting letters on wood

-- how to know if you should use acrylic or chalk paint
+- how to know if you should use acrylic paint or chalk paint

 (That last one is KEY!)

-I’ll be using a Cricut in this tutorial, but if you don’t have one, there’s a method that will work great for you too.
+I’ll be using a Cricut in this tutorial, but if you don’t have one, I have a method that will work great for you too.

-So whether you’re working on a wood sign or bringing life into some old furniture, I’ll teach you a great technique for getting a neat result with your stencil every time.
+So whether you’re working on a wood sign or bringing life into some old wood furniture, I’ll teach you a great technique for getting a neat result with your stencil every time.
 That’s right, no worrying about paint bleeding!

 Why use a stencil on wood?